view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Northern Lights Village

-The rooms also have a seating area and en-suite bathroom included in each unit.
+The rooms also have a seating area and en-suite bathroom included in each unit so that it’s quite spacious and there’s room for your suitcases without feeling too crowded.

-There’s also an on-site sauna that is available for guests to use — there’s no better way to relax after trying to spot the aurora than in a sauna, after all.
+There’s also an on-site sauna (complete with glass windows — they’ve really dedicated themselves to the ‘glass igloo’ theme here!) that is available for guests to use — there’s no better way to relax after trying to spot the aurora than in a sauna, after all.

 Glass ceiling on the sauna with wood benches and rocks to heat the sauna in the typical Finnish style.
 The glass windows allow you to see a winter landscape around you.